The magnetic power of a meaningful mission

 We do this through a mid to long term room rental marketplace.

 As a result, every empty living space (aka room) will increase its value.
-There is a global need to increase supply and match efficiently both sides of the marketplace, this is where Badi comes in.
+There is a global need to increase supply and match efficiently both sides of the market, this is where Badi comes in.

 We have a unique opportunity to make a positive impact while becoming the largest and most innovative Real Estate marketplace in the world.

 That is our cause, our mission and the reason for Badi’s existence.

 2018 has been a very good year for Badi, I don’t say great because we’ll only achieve greatness when we make city-living accessible for everyone, everywhere.
 Here are some highlights:

 In the last 3 years I’ve pitched to more than 100 investors (BA, Seed & Growth VCs), but only partnered with 4% of them.
 Life is a series of decisions and opportunities and today I can proudly say that we could not have chosen our partners better.
 I want to dedicate a few words to thank all of them:

 Thanks to Mangrove Capital Partners for trusting in our vision and our team right from the inception, particularly to Mark Tluszcz and Nikolas Krawinkel for supporting us when no one else did.

 Thanks to Spark Capital for believing in Badi without hesitation.
 It is one of the most inspiring, supportive, and successful Venture Capital firms I’ve seen out there.
 Special thanks to Alex Finkelstein for changing the course of our journey and being extremely passionate and honest.